| |

 their judgments in a persuasive, coherent manner, and support their

+opinions when confronted with different viewpoints of their own.
 Primary source materials can provide a great deal of information

 on the cultural, social, and historical viewpoints of individuals,